OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 The gateway directly invokes `receiveMessage`, and only does so with valid messages.
 The receiver MUST assume that a message is valid if the caller is a known gateway.

+The arguments `gateway` and `gatewayMessageKey` are unused in active mode and SHOULD be zero and empty respectively.

 #### Passive Mode

 The gateway does not directly invoke `receiveMessage`, but provides a means to validate messages.
-The receiver allows any party to invoke `receiveMessage`, but if the caller is not a known gateway it MUST validate the message with one before accepting it.
+The receiver allows any party to invoke `receiveMessage`, but if the caller is not a known gateway it MUST check that the gateway provided as an argument is a known gateway, and it MUST validate the message against it before accepting it, forwarding the message key.

 A gateway acting in passive mode MUST implement `IGatewayDestinationPassive`.
 If a gateway operates exclusively in active mode, the implementation of this interface is OPTIONAL.